 Get away from scenes of crime.
 If you see police raiding a club, or people being evicted from a block of flats or a bomb has just exploded, get away from the scene as fast as possible.
 There may be a second bomb, or there may be bullets flying around, or even just pickpockets converging on unsuspecting bystanders.
 Get away from volatile situations as fast as you can.

-Keep cellphone battery full.
+Keep cellphone battery loaded.
 If your cellphone is loaded and you get hijacked or stuck in a lift or your car breaks down, you can call for help.
 If you are not on a cellphone contract, make sure that you always have airtime available.
 Also keep emergency numbers stored in your cellphone.
 This can be a real lifesaver.
 Imagine being bundled into the trunk of a car and not being able to call for help, because your cellphone battery has gone flat.

 Hand over your possessions.
 Our instincts are to hang on to our possessions, so when someone grabs our handbag or our car keys, we instinctively do the tug-of-war thing.
 This could cost you your life.
 Insurance can replace handbags and cars, but not your life.
 Handing over car keys when being hijacked has saved many a person's life.
 This is the wise thing to do.
 Another thing to keep in mind is not to stare intently at your attacker, as this might make them think you could identify them later and they might want to silence you.